How to Motivate Your Child to Read

 There’s no argument: Reading is the single most important skill your child can learn in school.
 After all, it comes into play in virtually every other subject he studies.
 Science.
 Math.
 Literature.
 Social Studies.
 They all involve reading.
 And, studies have shown that a strong reading proficiency translates directly into greater success in school and, later, even into better employment opportunities.
+However, learning how to motivate your child to read can be quite difficult!
+Read on for tips.

 Reading practice makes perfect

-So, how do you help your child become a strong reader?
+So, how do you motivate your child to read and become a strong reader?
 By encouraging him to practice.
 After all, that’s the best way for him to gain all the diverse skills needed to be a successful reader, skills like comprehension, fluency, phonemic awareness and an ever-growing vocabulary.
 And, according to the International Literacy Association blog, Literacy Daily, studies have shown that kids who practice reading for at least twenty minutes a day are more likely than their peers to perform at or above their grade level in the language arts.

 Looking for ways to motivate your little reader to put in those twenty minutes a day?
 Here are six tried and true ways to motivate your child to read.